Q. Who is eligible for a grant?

 Q. How do I apply for a grant?

-Q. What are your deadlines for submitting an application?
+Q. What are your deadlines for submitting a proposal?

-A. Applications can be submitted at any time, but funding decisions are made quarterly, in March, June, September, and December.
-For that reason, organizations should apply at least six (6) months prior to the start date of the proposed grant project.
+A. A Letter of Intent (LOI) can be submitted at any time, but funding decisions are made quarterly, in March, June, September, and December.
+For that reason, organizations should submit an LOI at least six months prior to the start date of the proposal.

 Q. How long does the typical review and selection process take?

-A. The review and selection process varies with each proposal but typically takes three to six months from the time the application is received.
+A. The review and selection process varies with each proposal but typically takes six to twelve months from the time the LOI is received.

 Q. May I apply for a grant via email?

-A. We require organizations to complete the online grant application as a way to track and fairly assess each request.
-Organizations submitting applications via email will be directed to the online application site.
-Click here to apply.
+A. We require organizations to complete the online Letter of Intent as a way to track and fairly assess each request.
+Organizations submitting information via email will be directed to the online LOI.
+Click here to submit an LOI.

 Q. What is the typical amount of a grant awarded by the Foundation?